 When it comes to the tricky subject of weight loss, everyone seems to have their own opinion of the most effective program.
 While the advice of untrained professionals can be discounted easily, it does not help that health and fitness professionals do not share the same view.

-The Internet is awash with various articles of effective weight loss* programs.
+The Internet is awash with various articles of weight loss products reviews such as Lipozene Review.
 Health experts constantly promote their own exercise routines while discrediting the work of others.

 For amateurs like us, our initial attitude towards weight loss is the same.
 To lose weight around the abdomen area, focus on high repetition abdominal exercises.
 To trim flabby arms, carry out high repetition bicep curls.
 Unknown to most of us, industry experts have coined this common belief as spot-reduction or spot targeted fat loss.